Dyalog/ride/docs/ride3-requirements.md

 ###12.
 WIBNI Section

 1. WIBNI `⎕PFKEY` worked, at least for simple cases.
 Kai reports that in addition to strings to enter, he would need support for the actions LL (Left Limit), RL (Right Limit) and ER (Enter).
-2. Alex Foia’s idea of a "variable inspector" is worth thinking about.
+2. Alex Foia's idea of a "variable inspector" is worth thinking about.